SAFCSP-Team/exception-handling-multi-catch/README.md

 **Implementation**

- We have two errors, numbers divide by zero and index out of bounds you must handle it.
+ We have two errors, numbers divided by zero and index out of bounds you must handle it.

 ```java